-In connection with its entry into the license agreement, the Company paid Yale upfront cash fees.
+In connection with its entry into the Tubular Prosthesis License Agreement, the Company paid Yale upfront cash fees.
 The Company has also agreed to pay Yale:

-- annual maintenance fees, increasing between the first anniversary of the agreement until the fifth anniversary for the coating (through the termination of the agreement on March 21, 2023) and BVP licenses and until the fourth anniversary for the tubular prostheses license up to a maximum of less than \$0.1 million per year; - milestone payments upon achievement of certain regulatory and commercial milestones of \$0.2 million and \$0.6 million, respectively; - · a low single-digit percentage royalty on worldwide net sales, subject to reductions for third-party license fees; and - a low double-digit percentage of sublicensing income.
+- annual maintenance fees, increasing between the first anniversary of the Tubular Prosthesis License Agreement until the fifth anniversary for the Small Diameter Vessel License Agreement (through the termination of the agreement on March 21, 2023) and the BVP License Agreement and until the fourth anniversary for the Tubular Prostheses License Agreement up to a maximum of less than \$0.1 million per year; - milestone payments upon achievement of certain regulatory and commercial milestones of \$0.2 million and \$0.6 million, respectively; - · a low single-digit percentage royalty on worldwide net sales, subject to reductions for third-party license fees; and - · a low double-digit percentage of sublicensing income.